mysociety/mysociety.github.io/coding-standards.md

 * Choose the best technology stack for the combination of the needs of the project and our knowledge/sysadmin/support capabilities - if you're going for something new, we as a team will need to ensure we can deploy it, back it up etc by the time it goes live.
 Be proactive in starting comunication/planning around this early and be prepared to muck in.
 * e.g. Database choice
 * Progressive enhancement is the Right Thing to do.
-See e.g. http://jakearchibald.com/2013/progressive-enhancement-still-important/
+See e.g. [this article](http://jakearchibald.com/2013/progressive-enhancement-still-important/)
 * URLs

 ### Coding